carpentries-incubator/fair-explainable-ml/episodes/7a-OOD-detection-output-based.md

 :::::::::::::::::::::::::::::::::::::::: questions

 - What are out-of-distribution (OOD) data and why is detecting them important in machine learning models?
-- How do output-based methods like softmax and energy-based methods work for OOD detection?
-- What are the limitations of output-based OOD detection methods?
+- What are the two broad classes of OOD detection methods: threshold-based and training-time regularization?
--

 ::::::::::::::::::::::::::::::::::::::::::::::::::

 ::::::::::::::::::::::::::::::::::::::: objectives

 - Understand the concept of out-of-distribution data and its significance in building trustworthy machine learning models.
-- Learn about different output-based methods for OOD detection, including softmax and energy-based methods
+- Learn the two main approaches to OOD detection: threshold-based methods and training-time regularization.
-- Identify the strengths and limitations of output-based OOD detection techniques.
+- Identify the strengths and limitations of these approaches at a high level.
--

 ::::::::::::::::::::::::::::::::::::::::::::::::::

 # Introduction to Out-of-Distribution (OOD) Data